A-Krivoshen/Time-Spent-Tracker/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Track how much time users spend on your website with customizable display options.

 == Description ==
-Track how much time users spend on your website with customizable display options.
+Time Spent Tracker allows you to track how much time users spend on your website.
+It provides a customizable display of the total time with language options.
 Use the [time_spent] shortcode to display the tracker on your posts or pages.

 == Installation ==
 1. Upload the `time-spent-tracker` folder to the `/wp-content/plugins/` directory.